ceph/ceph/doc/releases/octopus.rst

   level, currently blocking/ignoring public acls & policies are supported.
   User/Account level APIs are planned to be added in the future

+* RGW: The default number of bucket index shards for new buckets was raised from 1 to 11 to increase the amount of write throughput for small buckets and delay the onset of dynamic resharding.
+This change only affects new deployments/zones.
+To change this default value on existing deployments, use ``radosgw-admin zonegroup modify --bucket-index-max-shards=11``.
+  If the zonegroup is part of a realm, the change must be committed with ``radosgw-admin period update --commit`` - otherwise the change will take effect after radosgws are restarted.

 Changelog